 First install the two carriage bolts and the button head screw in the bracket:

-Then install the bracket onto the frame, with the flange towards the center of the van:
+Then install the bracket onto the frame with the flange towards the center of the van:

-Then, turn the assembly upside-down and install the lower roll plate, the lower bracket and the carriage bolts:
+Then turn the assembly upside-down and install the lower roll plate, the lower bracket, and the carriage bolts:

 Tip: The air spring won’t fit at first, it’s too tall.
-Install the lower bracket on the axle then compress the air spring to make it fit!
+Install the lower bracket on the axle and then compress the air spring to make it fit!
 It’s really easy!

 On the passenger side, we added some 3M anti-erosion tape to protect against rubbing:

 If, like us, you followed the installation manual, you should have something like this:

 Oh, one last thing!
 A heat shield has to be installed on the passenger side.
 It’s pretty straightforward: